pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/cud.rst

 * :response_code:`202,if the request was accepted by the server to disassociate when the repository is available`
 * :response_code:`404,if there is no repository or importer with the specified IDs`

+| :return:`An empty body if the delete was executed immediately.
+If the delete could not be executed
+    immediately the details of the task created to execute the delete will be returned.`

 Update a Distributor Associated with a Repository
 -------------------------------------------------